HoijanLai/Vehicle-Detection/README.md

 spatial_size = (8, 8)
 hist_bins = 16
 ```
-I defined a class called [`feature maker`]() and saved the `StandardScaler` object, to make sure the feature making process is consistent in both training and detecting.
+I defined a class called [`feature maker`](./classifier.py#L98-L135) and saved the scaler object, to make sure the feature making process is consistent in both training and detecting.

 ### Training
-You might want to check the definition of  [`from_paths`]() function in [./classifier.py](./classifier.py) to know about how to draw data from file system, but nothing fancy.
+You might want to check the definition of  [`from_paths`](./classifier.py#L142-L212) function in [./classifier.py](./classifier.py) to know about how to draw data from file system, but nothing fancy.

 I used a SVC leaving all the parameters as default except setting a random_state.
 Here is  a training output:
 ```